IUPAC/WFChemCookbook/_sources/store.md

-# Resources to make your data FAIR
+# Places to find and store FAIR data

-Learn about the places that have tools, data, code to work with your data.
+Learn about the places where you can find and share/store your FAIR data.

 ## General Data Repositories
 - [Figshare](repositories/figshare.md)